-From Iris, f.lux, Redshift and other desktop softwares for blue light reduction to Android screen filters, blue blockers, transparent sheets and everything in between this is the biggest collection of tools to remove the blue light from your life but first, let one thing be clear:
+From Iris, f.lux, Redshift and other blue light filter desktop softwares for blue light reduction to Android screen filters, blue blockers, transparent sheets and everything in between this is the biggest collection of tools to remove the blue light from your life but first, lets make one thing clear:

 Blue light is just blue light.
 Yes, it’s the most high-energy wavelength of the visible light but we have it everywhere around us.

 Even if you place blue LED in front of your eye you are not going to be blind in a couple of seconds but still, prolong exposure to blue light may cause permanent damage in the long run.

 I’m not going to go into details why you would want to block blue light from your life.

 If you are on this page you probably know a thing or two about the negative effects of blue light on our sleep and eye health.

 With our constant exposure to digital screens, we should be at least slightly aware about our blue light exposure and how much time we spend in front of computers daily.

 Taking this into account let’s look at all known ways to block light around us from entering our eyes.